-Why Do We Need Contracts and Agreements?
-Back in the "olden days," there were few written business contracts.
-Many business and personal deals were done with a handshake.
-And if there was a problem, the two parties could take the issue to a court, who would hear it even if the contract was not put into writing.
+Contracts and agreements are important for conducting business for all sizes of companies.
+In earlier decades, there were few written business contracts, and many business and personal deals were done with a handshake.
+If a problem arose, the two parties could take the issue to court, and a judge would hear the case even if the contract was not put into writing.

-Contracts are very detailed these days, and every effort is made to make all possibilities clear.
-In addition to being clear, a contract must meet certain criteria to make it legally enforceable.
+In addition to being clear and specific, a contract must meet certain criteria to make it legally enforceable.
 A legally enforceable contract is called a valid contract.
 Being legally enforceable means that can be used in court to support a decision on a disputed item.
-If a contract does not have the essential ingredients, it is not enforceable.
+If a contract does not have certain essential ingredients, it is not legally enforceable.

 Essentials of Business Contracts

-There are six essential elements for a contract to be valid (enforceable by a court).
-The first three, considered here together, relate to the agreement itself; the other three relate to the parties making the contract.
+There are six required, essential elements for a contract to be valid (enforceable by a court).
+The first four, considered here together, relate to the agreement itself, and the other three relate to the parties making the contract.

-- Offer, Acceptance, and Mutual Consent: Every contract must include a specific offer and acceptance of that specific offer.
-Both parties must consent of their free will.
+Every contract must include a specific offer and acceptance of that specific offer.
+Both parties must consent to their free will.
 Neither party can be coerced or forced to sign the contract, and both parties must agree to the same terms.
-Implied in these three conditions is intent of the parties to create a binding agreement.
+Implied in these three conditions is the intent of the parties to create a binding agreement.
 If one or both parties are not serious, there's no contract.

-- Consideration: There must be something of value exchanged between the parties.
+There must also be consideration, something of value exchanged between the parties.
 The thing of value may be money or services, but both parties must give something.
 If someone gets something for nothing, that's a gift, not a contract, and it's not binding.

-- Competence: Both parties must be of "sound mind" to comprehend the seriousness of the situation and understand what is required.
-This definition requires that neither party be a minor, both must be sober (not under the influence of drugs or alcohol when signing the contract), and neither can be mentally deficient.
+Both parties must be of "sound mind" to comprehend the seriousness of the situation and understand what is required.
+This definition requires that neither party be minors, both must be sober (not under the influence of drugs or alcohol when signing the contract), and neither can be mentally deficient.
 If one party is not competent the contract is not valid and the non-competent party can disavow (ignore) the contract.